jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

       (B) the amount of housing and business use that is appropriate given the level of accessibility to commercial activity and community services in those locations; and
     (ii) in all cases, building heights of at least 10 storeys in those locations; and (d) give effect to policy 3.
-(2) However, Auckland Council may amend the Auckland Unitary Plan to enable less development than that required by subclause (1)﻿(b) or policy 3 if authorised to do so by clause 8.
+(2) However, Auckland Council may amend the Auckland Unitary Plan to enable less development than that required by subclause (1)﻿(b) or (c) or policy 3 if authorised to do so by clause 8.

 ### 5 Auckland housing planning instrument
 (1) Auckland Council must, no later than 10 October 2025, notify the responsible Minister in accordance with clause 75A of Schedule 1 for a direction to use the streamlined planning process to prepare an Auckland housing planning instrument.